inet-framework/inet/doc/src/users-guide/ch-transmission-medium.rst

 -  :ned:`TwoRayGroundReflection` models interference between line of sight and single ground reflection.

--  :ned:`TwoRayInterference` refines the above for inter-vechicle communication.
+-  :ned:`TwoRayInterference` refines the above for inter-vehicle communication.

 -  :ned:`RicianFading` is a stochastical model for the anomaly caused by